-Amityville 3-D – also known as Amityville III: The Demon – is a 1983 American horror film directed by Richard Fleischer (10 Rillington Place; See No Evil; The Boston Strangler) from a screenplay written by David Ambrose [as William Wales].
+Amityville 3-D is a 1983 American horror film directed by Richard Fleischer (10 Rillington Place; See No Evil; The Boston Strangler) from a screenplay written by David Ambrose [as William Wales].
+Also known as Amityville 3 and Amityville III: The Demon.
+Produced by Stephen F. Kesten (Thinner; Whispers in the Dark; The Taking of Pelham One Two Three 1974).

 It was the last Amityville movie to be released theatrically until the 2005 remake because it was a flop at the box office, taking only $6.3 million against a $6 million cost.